act65/act65.github.io/on_hold/2020-01-11-discounting-risk-uncertainty.md

 __Q:__ Why do we discount?
 Could use the average reward.

 __TODO__ Want to derive the need for a discount when there is noise within the model used by a planner.
+To show it's optimal to discount when there is noise in the model.

 ### Discounting for uncertainty